SyntaxColoring/bolted-on-notifications/Notes.md

+TODO: Consider switching from individual sub/unsub messages to an idempotent "setSubscriptions" message.
+More self-descriptive on the network, and easier to implement on the client.
+But chattier.

+TODO: Add a debug message type?

+TODO: Pick a WS subprotocol string/number.

 # Design goals

 * Must be implementable in modern native browser APIs.
 This precludes some WebSocket features like ping/pong, or relying on TCP backpressure.